Back to blog

 Custom authentication

-While the Authorization header is commonly used for authentication, some APIs or services may require a custom header for this purpose.
-In such cases, you will need to include a custom header with the appropriate authentication information:
+While the Authorization header is commonly used for authentication, some APIs or services may require a custom header.
+In such cases, you will need to include a custom authorization header with the appropriate information:

 curl -H "X-Api-Key: my-api-key" http://httpbin.org/headers